eclipsesrl/udesly-docs/docs/woocommerce-single-product-page.md

 **Webflow allows to include Add to Cart element only in the default product template.
 For this reason you can include Add to Cart element in a specific Single Product page.
 This kind of page may be useful for external or coming soon products.**

 *The following list includes all elements you can enter within these pages.*

+> **Tips:**
+> Take a look at our [elements pack](https://preview.webflow.com/preview/webflow-to-shopify-elements?utm_medium=preview_link&utm_source=designer&utm_content=webflow-to-shopify-elements&preview=71280fc62c37d44b2222bbe7b9a3e953&mode=preview).
+It’s a set of all the most used elements with the necessary custom attributes already added.
+You just need to copy and paste the element in your Webflow page and give it your own style.
+This will help you quicken the workflow.
+If you have already completed your design and just want to convert the project to Shopify, maybe the quicker way to proceed is to add the custom attributes manually following our guide.
+>
+> Otherwise, if you want to start from scratch, follow the guide below.

 ## Date & Time
 It is the date and the time of publication of the product.
 Insert a text element and enter the attribute: